Call +1.800.397.3348 or contact your travel advisor

 When it comes down to it, there is never a bad time to visit the Galápagos because there is always so much happening every time of year.
 As Ridley sums it up:

 “Choose a time of the year according primarily to your climatic preferences.
 If spending a lot of time in the water is an important motivator, then the hot season might be best.
 If hot, tropical conditions on land are not well tolerated, then the cooler season will be a lot more pleasant.
-It is important to note though that the boundaries between the seasons are blurring more and more, like in most parts of the world, and we seem to be getting longer hot seasons, so there are no real guarantees.”
+It is important to note though that the boundaries between the seasons are blurring more and more, like in most parts of the world, and there seems to be longer hot seasons, so there are no real guarantees.”

 Bottom line: With the archipelago’s unique equatorial location, year-round breeding and migratory patterns, and mild temperature changes, a Galápagos cruise will offer an exciting adventure whenever you choose to explore.